mravind2/mentorship/README.md

 # Mentorship Project

-This project is designed to provide a platform for mentorship between experienced professionals and beginners in the tech industry.
+This project is designed to provide a platform for mentorship between experienced professionals and beginners.
 The project is divided into two parts: the front-end and the back-end.

 ## Getting Started